markus-gerber/vnv-heap/evaluation/README.md

 *Note*: Running this script will take some time on the first run.
 This is because this script does not download a pre-built Docker image, but manually builds it (e.g. by installing Rust, Zephyr, Rust support for Zephyr and a Python environment used by the evaluation plots).
+This is required to prevent conflicts regarding the UIDs in the mounted directories.

-Once the Docker image was built, a container is automatically started and a bash shell is opened.
+Once the Docker image was built, the container is automatically started and a bash shell is opened.

 *Note*: For your convenience, *(1)* the directory containing the `vnv_heap` repository, *(2)* network, and *(3)* all devices are shared between your host machine and the Docker container.